How We Healed Up After Having Rona

 As you know this awful virus has been making its rounds throughout the land.
-Johan and I both got it at the beginning of the month.
+Johan and I both got it in 2021.
 In the middle of it, I decided I’d write a post about what we did that helped us heal up at home.

 Now this is what worked for us.
 I’m not a doctor and can’t say what worked for me will work for everyone else, because this virus seems to affect everyone so differently.
 But I wanted to do my part and share what worked for me in hopes that it’ll help someone else heal up as well.